Neeexxxx/Fitness-App/README.md

-# Welcome to the Fitness App wiki
+# Welcome to the Fitness App

 This application was made using the Flutter framework.
 The objective of this app is to help users get fit.